SenSaiyan/DM4173-Professional-Practices-SP18/cover_letter.md

 The cover letter gives you an opportunity to explain your value and distinguishing aspects while building the “story of you.”

-* Research and deconstruct (discuss pros and cons) of _at least_ 3 cover letters in your chosen career path on your google drive folder in a folder **cover letter research**.
+* Research and deconstruct (discuss pros and cons) _at least_ 3 cover letters in your chosen career path on [your google drive folder for this class](deliverables.md) in a folder labeled **cover letter research**.
 * Revise or Create and iterate your cover letter.
 You may need to do multiple depending on what you are applying for.
-* Research and apply for opportunities in your chosen career path
+* Research and apply for opportunities in your chosen career path.